 Carl Friedrich von Weizsächer, The Unity of Nature.

-I argue we can extend the value of such a profound consideration, made by the German physicist and philosopher of Science Carl Friederich von Weizsächer, to other domains of human knowledge.
-As an architect, I can say that this is also true for the concept of space in Architecture: space is a central topic for Architecture, which, since the end of the XIX century, is traditionally considered by architects, critics and historians ‘the art and science of space’;[2] despite that, in the disciplinary domain of Architecture, space is just a datum and not something to inquire into, so Architecture does not really ask what space is; much less, it does not ask what place is, or what dwelling means.
-Only current environmental questions are making architects slightly more sensitive about such important issues – I mean questions of place and dwelling, especially – more from an empirical or practical perspective rather than theoretical.
+I argue that the profound consideration made by Carl Friederich von Weizsächer, a German physicist and philosopher of science, can be extended to other domains of human knowledge.
+As an architect, I can say that this is also true for the concept of space in Architecture: space is a central topic for Architecture, which, since the late 19th century, has been considered by architects, critics, and historians ‘the art and science of space’;[2] despite that, within the field of Architecture, space is viewed as a given, rather than something to be explored; consequently, Architecture rarely questions what space is, let alone what place is or what it means to dwell.
+Only current environmental concerns are making architects more sensitive to such important issues – I mean questions of place and dwelling, especially – more from a practical rather than theoretical perspective.

-The reason for what I consider a methodological shortcoming, common to many disciplines (not just scientific disciplines, I would say), is explained by von Weizsächer himself: ‘Were we to pose these most difficult questions while at the same time practicing science, we would lose the time and energy needed to solve the solvable questions.’[3]
-Even if architects, like me, are not scientists in the traditional sense of the term, I can confirm it since I experienced it firsthand: the necessity that I felt to make philosophical reflections about those basic questions for my discipline inevitably led me to postpone the daily practice and routines (made of competitions, projects, building sites and constructions, building codes, regulations, etc.) in favour of theoretical inquiry.
-But, in this precise historical moment, I saw that choice as an epistemological necessity for architecture and not a personal choice.
-I believe the methodological attitude pointed out by von Weizsächer is fundamentally a short-sighted approach to the thorough study of any discipline; it is especially wrong in an epoch of critical change for mankind, like the one we are currently living, which is labelled under a new proposed name with which we usually characterize geological eras: the Anthropocene.
-Carl Friedrich von Weizsächer was conscious of the dangers behind that shirt-sighted approach: ‘… science [as a result of that methodological approach] has progressed incredibly fast in comparison with the very slow, highly dubious process of philosophical reflection… [however] we must not deceive ourselves: the methodological procedure of science just characterized has something murderous in it if it no longer knows how questionable it is.
+The reason for what I consider a methodological shortcoming common to many disciplines, not just scientific ones, is elucidated by von Weizsächer himself: ‘Were we to pose these most difficult questions while at the same time practicing science, we would lose the time and energy needed to solve the solvable questions.’[3]
+Even if architects, like me, are not scientists in the traditional sense of the term, I can attest to this from personal experience: when I felt compelled to reflect philosophically on fundamental questions in my field, it inevitably led me to put daily practice and routines, such as competitions, projects, dealing with building codes, etc., on hold, in favour of theoretical inquiry.
+But, at that precise historical moment, I saw choosing theoretical inquiry as an epistemological necessity for architecture, rather than a personal preference. in this precise historical moment, I saw that choice as an epistemological necessity for architecture and not a personal choice.
+I believe that the methodological attitude pointed out by von Weizsächer’s is fundamentally short-sighted and an inadequate approach to the thorough study of any discipline, especially during this epoch of critical change for humanity, which is being referred to as the Anthropocene.
+Von Weizsächer was aware of the dangers of a shirt-sighted approach: ‘… science [as a result of that methodological approach] has progressed incredibly fast in comparison with the very slow, highly dubious process of philosophical reflection… [however] we must not deceive ourselves: the methodological procedure of science just characterized has something murderous in it if it no longer knows how questionable it is.
 Those questions are difficult, but they are not unimportant.’[4]

-I wish those modes of philosophical reflection and speculation on the basic topics of each specific discipline become a standard within academies and not the pulse of individual research.
+I wish that philosophical reflection and speculation on fundamental topics in each discipline would become a standard in academies, rather than being the pulse of individual research.

 Notes